 - What have you noticed about the way you move and use your body?

-- What have you noticed about the way others use their bodies?
+- And what have you noticed about the way others use their bodies?

 - What have you noticed about your personal energy – your presence?
 How does your ability to alter it feel to you?